A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 10 ATM

-Economies of scale and a recognizable brand.
+Economies of scale and brand recognition.

 Greater operational complexity.